Best power banks of 2018: The top USB portable chargers for your phone

 Best overall power bank

 The Mophie Powerstation Plus XL is light, easy to toss into a bag, and incredibly efficient.
 It’s also one of the the most expensive packs in this roundup, at $99.95.
-But with a 93.41 percent efficiency rating, you’re getting your money’s worth out of this pack.
+But with a 93.41 percent efficiency rating, you’re getting your money’s worth with this pack.
 Combine that with a built-in charging cable with multiple tips, and you have a winner.
 We did have an issue with recharge time, but overall this pack is the one to beat.
 (Read our full review).

 Most portable power bank